airtonix/frontend-styleguide/docs/README.md

 Any amount of code greater than 1000 lines will get unwieldy.
 You'll eventually run into these common pitfalls:

 * "What does this class mean?"
-* "Is this jQuery even used anymore?"
+* "Is this javascript even used anymore?"
 * "Is this class still being used?"
 * "What can the relevant markup look like?"
-* "If I make a new class `green`, will there be a clash?"
+* "If I make a new class `.red`, will there be a clash?"
 * "Why is this page taking ages to load?"

-**Fusion Styleguide** is an attempt to make sense of all these.
+**Frontend Styleguide** is an attempt to make sense of all these.
 It is not a framework.
 It's simply a set of ideas to guide your process of building maintainable code for any modern website or application.

 ## In a nutshell

-**Fusion Styleguide** seeks to make Css and JavaScript easy to maintain in a typical web application.
+**Frontend Styleguide** seeks to make Css and JavaScript easy to maintain in a typical web application.
 All recommendations here have these goals in mind:

 - Keep your HTML _declarative_ (get rid of inline scripts).
 - Put all your _imperative_ code in JS files.